 Are you thinking about getting into D&D?
 Or maybe you already play and want to learn more about the game?
 Thinking about becoming a dungeon master?

 We’re here to remove the guesswork from the process by pointing you to some of the best YouTube channels for D&D players and DMs.
 These aren’t channels where people play D&D for your entertainment; they’re channels that break down the mechanics of the game and help you to be a better player or DM.

-When it comes to Dungeons & Dragons, few have the amount of knowledge possessed by Matthew Colville.
-When it comes to being a dungeon master, he’s seen just about everything, so he probably has a solution to every problem you could encounter.
+When it comes to Dungeons & Dragons, few people have the amount of knowledge possessed by Matthew Colville.
+And when it comes to being a dungeon master, he’s seen just about everything—and knows solutions to most DMing problems.

 His “Running the Game” YouTube video series is one of the greatest resources of dungeon master knowledge on the internet.
 I watched the entire series, and I can’t even begin to tell you how much I’ve learned.

 When I first decided to get into playing D&D, this channel was one of the first ones I stumbled upon.
-And it’s so helpful that I always recommend it for anyone who’s looking to learn about the game.
-It covers both player and DM topics, so anyone who wants to learn D&D will get something out of the content offered.
+And it’s so helpful that I always recommend it to anyone who’s looking to learn about the game.

 The episodes are very easy to digest.
 They feature a pleasant animation style and delivery style that gets to the point.
-If you don’t need long videos and you just want to get down to the basics of learning D&D so you can get to the table and start having fun, this is the channel for you.
+If you don’t want to waste time on long videos and you just want to get down to the basics of learning D&D, this is the channel for you.